Florida

 15. District Presidents Association Presentation [DPA]

-Three District Presidents met first with the Working Groups and then with
+Three District Presidents met first with the Working Groups and then

 the Board as a whole.
 We hope to establish a closer working relationship